calibro7/calibro7/README.md

 - 👋 Hi, I’m @calibro7
 - 👀 I’m interested in Smart Contract Developmend
-- 🌱 I’m currently learning Solidity and JS
+- 🌱 into Solidity and React
 - 💞️ I’m looking to collaborate on New Blockchain Projects as an intern
 - 📫 Reach me via email @ rkolchev65@gmail.com